The University of Mississippi is proud to be an R1 research institution – or one of ‘very high research activity’

 Center for Graphene Research and Innovation (CGRI)

-CGRI focuses on bridging the gap between university-based science and discovery and industry-led innovations and applications for graphene, a form of carbon made of a single layer of atoms.
+CGRI bridges the gap between university-based science and discovery and industry-led innovations and applications for graphene, a form of carbon made of a single layer of atoms.
 Graphene is incredibly strong and flexible, and its conductivity lends it to a broad range of applications ranging from roads and bridges to electronics to medicine.

 Mississippi Mineral Resources Institute (MMRI)

 MMRI provides both the public and private sectors with expertise needed to make responsible decisions regarding Mississippi’s and the nation’s mineral resources and environmental well-being.
-One project, for example, explores the recovery of Gulf ecosystems after the unprecedented flooding of the Mississippi River in 2018 and 2019.
+One project, for example, explores the recovery of Gulf ecosystems after the unprecedented flooding of the Mississippi River in recent years.